JuergenGutsch/blog/_source/_posts/2021-04-22-aspnetcore6-07-custom-event-arguments.md

 ## Exploring custom event arguments in Blazor

- At first I'm going to crate a new Blazor WebAssembly project:
+ At first, I'm going to create a new Blazor WebAssembly project using the .NET CLI:

 ``` shell
 dotnet new blazorwasm -n BlazorCustomEventArgs -o BlazorCustomEventArgs